Indragarh

 Indergarh is a city and a municipality in Bundi district in the Indian state of Rajasthan.
-There is a famous Temple of Bijasan Mata situated here and every year in Navaratri huge numbers of people come here.
-The temple is surrounded by the Aravali range.

 Demographics

 As of 2001 India census, Indragarh had a population of 5265.
 Males constitute 51% of the population and females 49%.
 Indragarh has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy is 72%, and female literacy is 53%.
 In Indragarh, 17% of the population is under 6 years of age.